PLN-team/pyPLNmodels/paper/paper.md

 thousands of genes ($\approx 20000$), resulting in a matrix of size $\approx 20000 \times 20000$.

-The `statsmodels` [@statsmodels] Python package allows to deal with count data thanks to the Generalized Linear Models `PoissonBayesMixedGLM` and `BinomialBayesMixedGLM` classes.
-We stand out from this package by allowing covariance between features and performing Principal Component Analysis adequate to count data.
+The `statsmodels` [@statsmodels] is a Python library providing classes and functions for the estimation of many different statistical models, as well as for conducting statistical tests and statistical data exploration.
+Notably, It handles count data through the Generalized Linear Models `PoissonBayesMixedGLM` and `BinomialBayesMixedGLM` classes.
+We stand out from this package by allowing covariance between features and performing Principal Component Analysis suitable to count data.

+The R package `GLLVM` package is designed for fitting Generalized Linear Latent Variable Models.
+It allows for flexible modeling of multivariate response data, accommodating both continuous and discrete responses.
-The `GLLVM` package [@GLLVM] offers a broader scope of modeling capabilities, enabling the incorporation of Poisson distribution as well as Binomial or Negative Binomial distributions and an additional zero-inflation component.
+Compared to the `pyPLNmodels` package, it offers a broader scope of modeling capabilities, enabling the incorporation of Poisson distribution as well as Binomial or Negative Binomial distributions and an additional zero-inflation component.
 However, its scalability is notably inferior to our proposed methodology.
-Our approach, specifically the PLN-PCA model, demonstrates superior scalability, effectively accommodating datasets with tens of thousands of variables.
-In contrast, the PLN model handles thousands of variables within a reasonable computational timeframe.
+Our approach, specifically the PLN-PCA model, demonstrates superior scalability, effectively accommodating datasets with tens of thousands of variables and the PLN model handles couple thousands of variables within a reasonable computational timeframe.
 In contrast, ```GLLVM``` struggles to scale beyond a few hundred variables within practical computational limits.